epicexcelsior/grid-sdk-cli/README.md

 2. Get test funds from faucets (see below)
 3. Only switch to production when ready for real transactions

+Contributors to this open-source CLI are not responsible for lost funds.
+Use at your own risk.

 ### Test Token Faucets

 For testing in sandbox environment: